CCBR/Tools/README.md

 - `jobinfo`
 - `peek`

+Run a command with `--help` to learn how to use it.

 ## External Scripts

-There are additional standalone scripts for various common tasks in [scripts/](scripts/).
+Additional standalone scripts for various common tasks in [scripts/](scripts/) are added to the path when this package is installed.
 They are less robust than the CLI Utilities included in the package and do no have any unit tests.

 - `add_gene_name_to_count_matrix.R`
 - `aggregate_data_tables.R`